eparlato/fizz-buzz-kata/fizz-buzz-kata.md

 * For the multiples of five print Buzz instead of the number

-* For numbers which are multiples of both three and five print FizzBuzz instead of the number
+* For numbers which are multiples of both three and five print FizzBuzz instead of the

+Pomodoro used: XXX